KippAD/portfolio-project-3/README.md

 <p align="center"><img  src="assets/readme-images/heroku-5.png" width="60%"></p>

-6. In the area underneath, click the Add Buildpack button - in this menu select Python and save.
-Repeat the process and add Node.js and ensure that in the buildpack order Python is above Node.js.
+6. In the Buildpack area just below click the "Add Buildpack" button, select Python, and save.
+Repeat the process and add Node.js and ensure that in the buildpack order Python is above Node.js - the order of buildpacks can be easily adjusted by dragging one above or below the other.

 <p align="center"><img  src="assets/readme-images/heroku-6.png" width="60%"></p>

-7. Head back to the top of the page and select the Deploy panel.
+7. Head back to the top of the page and select the "Deploy" panel.
 In this area select Github as the method of deployment and ensure that the appropriate Github account is connected to the Heroku account.

 <p align="center"><img  src="assets/readme-images/heroku-7.png" width="60%"></p>

-8. Using the search bar in the connect to github area, input the necessary repository and click connect.
+8. Using the search bar in the "Connect to Github" area, locate the chosen repository and click connect.

 <p align="center"><img  src="assets/readme-images/heroku-8.png" width="60%"></p>

-9. Once connected, enable automatic deployment and then scroll down and select Deploy Branch.
+9. Once connected, click "Enable Automatic Deployment" and then scroll down and select "Deploy Branch".
 Once loaded a link will be displayed that will take you to the live project.

 <p align="center"><img  src="assets/readme-images/heroku-9.png" width="60%"></p>